Keeping the Business in the Family

 - Establishing an employee stock ownership plan.

 Despite statistics to the contrary, the involved heirs working toward growing the business could potentially develop the idea that they are also building value for the uninvolved heirs, which could lead to frustration on their part and result in them acting in their best interest, not the company’s, or even starting a separate business.
-This is part of the reason why second-generation businesses don’t always flourish – the owner failed to establish a strategic plan that accommodates all heirs.
+This is part of the reason why second-generation businesses do not always flourish – the owner failed to establish a strategic plan that accommodates all heirs.

 While the current generation thinks they are being fair to all their children, it also is not ideal for the uninvolved heirs either, as they are essentially holding ownership in a closely held business where management is not focused on maximizing company value.
 In my experience, giving ownership of more than 10 percent to each uninvolved heir and/or 25 percent of the total ownership seems to be the tipping point creating a negative dynamic.
 The most optimal planning focuses on giving ownership based on earning it versus birthright, but balancing the desire to be fair to all heirs.